nick-nikzad/CLIP/README.md

 ## Q2 (a): Time and memory footprint of computing the similarity metric (CLIP)
 Efficient memory usage and rapid inference speed position the CLIP model as a favourable and effective choice for measuring image-text similarity.
 ### Time/GPU
-As the primary components of the code involve pre-processing and computing CLIP metric values, we present the average time per (image,text) taken for these two sections along with GPU memory consumption.
+As the main components of the code involve pre-processing and computing CLIP metric values, we provide the average time per (image, text) taken for these two sections, along with GPU memory consumption.
+This includes comparisons with and without batch processing (batch size 10 and image size of 800x800).
 (The average is calculated over all image-text pairs).
 | Part | Time-w/o batch |Time- w batch (10,size 800) | GPU- w/o batch| GPU- w batch (10)|
 | ------| -----|-----|-----|------|
 | Avg Time taken for pre-processing (image scaling, tokenizer) | 0.0518 sec|0.0469 sec|-----|-----|